 Meet Dr. Emily

-Dr. Emily Dae Andersen is a graduate of the Cummings School of Veterinary Medicine at Tufts University in Massachusetts.
+Dr. Emily Dae Andersen is a recent graduate of the Cummings School of Veterinary Medicine at Tufts University in Massachusetts.
 Originally from Bethel, Connecticut where she attended Bethel Public Schools, Dr. Emily completed her undergraduate degree in Animal Science at the University of Vermont.

 Dr. Emily’s family instilled in her at a young age an urge for constant education and search for knowledge.
 After personally benefiting from acupuncture and alternative medicine, she became passionate about studying these modalities as they applied to veterinary medicine.
 Dr. Emily completed acupuncture training at the Chi Institute of Traditional Chinese Veterinary Medicine and is currently continuing learning in integrative medicine studying herbal medicine.